ashish0082018/SnippetSaver/README.md

 Add and save code snippets with ease.
 Edit existing snippets to keep your code up-to-date.
-Organized storage for quick retrieval and efficient workflow
+Organized storage for quick retrieval and efficient workflow.